Csejrup/db-exam-tuning/README.md

 Ensure you have the following installed and configured:

 1. **PostgreSQL**
-    - Download and install PostgreSQL from [PostgreSQL Official Website](https://www.postgresql.org/).
+    - Download and install PostgreSQL.
-    - Ensure `psql` (PostgreSQL command-line tool) is accessible from your terminal.

 2. **Database User**
     - Create a user with sufficient privileges to create schemas and execute scripts.

 3. **Clone Project**
-    - Clone or download the repository containing the SQL scripts.
+    - Clone or download the repository https://github.com/Csejrup/db-exam-tuning.git

 ## Step-by-Step Execution